peaksoft-school/peak-space-js12/README.md

 ##### `hotfix/branch-name`

-If you are fixing a urgent bug on a production, you should chekout from `master` branch and name the branch as `hotfix/branch-name`\
+If you are fixing a urgent bug on a production, you should chekout from `main` branch and name the branch as `hotfix/branch-name`\
 After finishing your hotfix, merge your current branch into the `staging` branche by creating `pull request`.\
-Then test your changes on the `staging` environment, if it's OK, then you must merge changes with `dev` and `master` branches.
+Then test your changes on the `staging` environment, if it's OK, then you must merge changes with `dev` and `main` branches.

 ### `npm run build` fails to minify